 Southbrook Vineyards, in the heart of Niagara-on-the-Lake, is committed to producing great wines in an environmentally conscious way.
-Not only is the entire 150-acre property certified organic, but its hospitality pavilion is LEED certified by the Canada Green Building Council.
+Not only is the entire 150-acre property certified organic, but its hospitality pavilion is also LEED certified by the Canada Green Building Council.

 9. Thirty Bench Winemakers

 Thirty Bench Winemakers was one of Niagara’s first boutique wineries and produces only small-lot wines.
-The winery’s approach has received critical acclaim, including recent awards for both Small Winery of the Year and Winemaker of the Year.
+The winery’s approach has also received critical acclaim, including recent awards for both Small Winery of the Year and Winemaker of the Year.

 10. Lakeview Wine Co.

 Since 1991, Lakeview Wine Co. has been a fixture in the Niagara wine industry landscape.
 And with the addition of a new retail space in 2017, Lakeview made a name as a must-visit winery.
 Furthermore, its one-of-a-kind approach produces a wide range of wines crafted to suit every palate, including delicious reds, whites, rosés, sparkling wines, icewines, and even kosher wines.

 If you’re in town during September, make sure you check out the world-renowned Niagara Grape and Wine Festival.
 The hub of this annual festival can be found in historic Montebello Park in downtown St. Catharines, Ontario.